Police: Sex offender tenant of Sadie Roberts-Joseph killed her over late rent payments

 "She was one of the standout matriarchs of Baton Rouge," Mayor Sharon Weston Broome said.
 "She was part of the fabric of Baton Rouge, and that is why you see so many people concerned about her death.
 We will make her legacy a priority in Baton Rouge and EBR parish."

-A vigil is planned for Tuesday night at the Odell S. Williams Now & Then Museum of African-American History, which she founded in 2001.
+A vigil is planned for 6 p.m.
+Tuesday at the Odell S. Williams Now & Then Museum of African-American History, which she founded in 2001.

+Roberts-Joseph's son tells WBRZ the family has not yet set up any means of donating to the museum.

+"There are apparently a couple of GoFundMe accounts that have surfaced.
+None are authorized."